BouzidiImen/SensClust/README.md

 Installation
 ------------

-You can install the development version from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with :

 ``` r
 install.packages("devtools")